eagereyes/eagereyes.org/blog/2016/eagereyes-early-history.md

 <a href="https://eagereyes.org/blog/2006/taking-visualization-to-the-next-level">In my first posting ever</a>, I immediately started bitching about the lack of theoretical foundations:

-<blockquote>But in many ways, visualization is today mostly technical, empirical, and there is practically no theoretical foundation for what we are doing.</blockquote>
+>	But in many ways, visualization is today mostly technical, empirical, and there is practically no theoretical foundation for what we are doing.

 The writing in that posting is a bit tortured and it's no wonder nobody read it at the time.
 But I still believe all the things I talk about there, so that's not bad.